Frontrider/Godle-Publish/README.md

 <br/>
 <br/>

 This plugin will only be at 1.0 when Godot gets its new assetstore.
+Because of this, the configuration is not finalized, but works for the current version of the asset library.

 HUGE thanks for the work of @fenix-hub for his work on creating a functional Open API specification for the godot asset library.